Rofidah44/Gazebo_and_moveit/README.md

 # Gazebo_and_moveit
-Run the robot arm in gazebo and moveit
+Install ROS melodic and run the robot arm in gazebo and moveit